Neovitalism/CooldownCommands/README.md

     ...
 ```

-For rank or player specific cooldowns, you may set the meta `cooldowncommands.[key].cooldown` with the amount of seconds.
+For rank or player specific cooldowns, set the meta `cooldowncommands.[key].cooldown` with the amount of seconds.
 Example: `/lp user Neovitalism meta set cooldowncommands.levelup.cooldown 30`

 To bypass cooldowns, give the permission `cooldowncommands.[key].bypass`.